Menu

 The New School Year

-We had a lovely start to the school year!
-We looked at our School Mission, think about how we can love, learn and live like Christ.
-We studied and researched our new Class Saint, Saint John Vianney.
-We then thought about this terms virtues of Eloquent and Truthful.
-We then finished the week with a prayer service led by our Liturgy Leaders, where we blew bubbles prayers to God asking him to guide during this school year.
+We had a wonderful start to the school year!
+We explored our School Mission, thinking about how we can love, learn, and live like Christ.
+We also researched our new Class Saint, Saint John Vianney, and reflected on this term’s virtues of being Eloquent and Truthful.

 Welcome to Year 3’s Catholic Life Page✝️🙏🏻